KeepCodingCloudDevops5/aws-yilisramirez/README.md

   We proceed to scan the QR code with the app and introduce the corresponding codes.

 ![MFA code](https://user-images.githubusercontent.com/39458920/158809945-dbcb195c-ad36-4bea-b059-5a83f823e38d.JPG)

+Now you will see the IAM dashboard as follows:

 - Creating OUs in order to apply SCPs